ikmb/esga/docs/troubleshooting.md

 like this later if there is demand for it.
 For now, this simply means that you won't be able to feed your "mixed" RNA-seq data into ESGA - but you could devise an assembly strategy with Trinity outside of our pipeline and feed the resulting FASTA file as EST (--ESTs) evidence.
 However, please note that Trinity too is not exactly designed to assembly mixed data like that.

+## The annotation is missing many genes

+ESGA is driven primarily by annotation hints/evidence, in part to ensure that not too many false positive predictions are produced.
+However, if the input evidence is incomplete or not quite fitting for the species to be annotated, the resulting gene build will potentially be missing some models (or contain many errors).
+You can use the option `--slow` address the issue of incomplete evidence - this will run the ab-initio prediction stage on the entire assembly, irrespective of whether a particular locus is supported by external evidence or not.
+However, this strategy may introduce false positive annotations.
+Consider generating (additional) poly-A selected RNA-seq data to help improving your annotation.

 ## Pipeline is very slow

 The performance of the pipeline can be tuned in a number of ways.
 We have observed long run times for highly fragmented genomes or if the number of sequences